ascheffe-umd/CapitolOne/README.md

 # CapitolOne
 Interview App

-To run the app you must have NodeJS installed on your machine.
+To run the app you must have NPM and NodeJS installed on your machine.
 See here https://nodejs.org/en/download/package-manager/ for more info.

-To start the app run the following command `node bin/www` from the git repo top level directory.
+To start the app run the following commands `npm install` then `node bin/www` from the git repo top level directory.
 Then navigate to http://localhost:3000/ in your browser.

 I've also compiled and include a static version of the html page here {git repo home dir}/public/index.html.
 It should work without the need of a node server.